kahalewai/agbac/agbac-min/readme.md

 * Tokens can carry dual-subject identity
 * Access decisions can require independent authorization
 * Delegation is explicit, not implicit
+* Agents can become aware of the associated human user
 * Authorization is enforced before system access
 * Audit records reflect both subjects